EvanLovely/theme-tools/packages/plugin-js-concat-babel/README.md

-# Browser Sync Plugin for Theme Tools
+# JS (Concat, Babel) Plugin for Theme Tools

 > Theme core plugins let you easily pass in configuration and get a set of Gulp-ready task functions back that have sensible defaults and work well together.

+## Features

+- Concatenate multiple JS files into a single file
+- Run through Babel so you can use ES6 thanks to `babel-preset-es2015` (optional)
+- Process end file with Uglify (optional)
+- Validate code using ESlint (optional)
+- Watch tasks that only lints changed files

 # Getting Started